 Academic Interview: Randa Hariri

-In 2017, the Performance Magazine editorial team interviewed Randa Hariri, Ph.D and Director of Strategic-Operational Planning & Performance Evaluation Department/Assistant Professor at the Dar Al-Hekma University, Saudi Arabia.
-Her thoughts and views on Performance Management are detailed below.
+Back in 2017, the Performance Magazine editorial team interviewed Randa Hariri, Ph.D. and Director of Strategic-Operational Planning & Performance Evaluation Department/Assistant Professor at the Dar Al-Hekma University, Saudi Arabia.
+We aimed to get insight from a seasoned scholar on how PM can improve.

 Performance management has to undertake a paradigm shift from adopting a judgment and accountability approach, to following an improvement and enhancement approach.

-- Which were the 2016 key trends in Performance Management, from your point of view, in the last few years?
+- Which were the key trends in Performance Management, from your point of view, in the last few years?

 Performance management differs from one industry to another.
 From my position as an academic consultant, I view the performance management system as a holistic process that should make wise use of the interrelated collected data, as well as praise the engagement of all employees through encouraging self-evaluation processes, by producing portfolios that document everyone’s work and reveal their progress.